Alexander Helwig Wyant Biography | Oil Painting

 1-11-1836 Defiance, USA - 11-29-1892 New York, USABack to Artist IndexView Artists Paintings

-He moved back to New York City in 1863.
-He exhibited for the first time at the National Academy of Design in 1864 and was elected an associate there in 1868 and an academician in 1869.
-Wyant went abroad in 1865, studying for a few months with the Norwegian painter Hans Gude in Düsseldorf and Karlsruhe, Germany, and making brief stops in England and Ireland before settling again in New York.
-After 1866 Alexander Helwig Wyant gradually shifted toward a more fluid handling of paint, with increasing reliance on a palette emphasizing shades of white, gray, and the earth colors.
+After three years traveling in Europe, he moved back to New York City in 1863.
+His debut exhibit was in 1864 at the National Academy of Design, later in 1868 he was elected an associate, and an academician in 1869.
+Only two years after arriving in NY, Wyant was off again in 1865, this time to Germany to study for a few months with the Norwegian painter Hans Gude, then he stopped off to study the works of Constable and Turner in England and Ireland before returning again to New York in 1866.
+With all the studying and art he saw overseas, Alexander Helwig Wyant style shifted toward a more looser handling of paint, with a palette emphasizing shades of white, gray, and the earth colors, becoming more Tonalist in nature.

-A partial stroke while on a government expedition to Arizona and New Mexico in 1873 led to paralysis of his right arm.
-Between 1874 and 1880 he worked in his studio in New York City, teaching himself to paint with his left hand.
-He frequently painted in the Adirondacks as well as in the Catskills.
+While on a government sponsored expedition to Arizona and New Mexico in 1873 he had a partial stroke which paralyzed his right arm, he was 37 years old.
+Back in his studio in New York City, for many years he taught himself how to paint with his left hand.
 He was only moderately appreciated during his lifetime, though after his death Alexander Helwig Wyant works were eagerly sought for.

 Art Movement: Tonalism, Hudson River School